giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The remaining `Rz` offset is small and nearly constant after stabilization.
 It is therefore not interpreted as an axial discretization effect, but as the residual difference between the torsional constant used in the independent continuous baseline and the `J_sv_cell` value transferred by the CSF/OpenSees workflow.

-This case verifies that, for a smoothly varying sectional stiffness field, the sampled CSF-to-OpenSees sampling reproduces the independent continuous baseline with few beam elements.
+This case verifies that, for a smoothly varying sectional stiffness field, the OpenSees sampling of the continuous CSF field reproduces the independent continuous baseline with few beam elements.

 ## Case B - degraded NREL tower